TeamSHARKZ/soulbound/README.md

 - Contract data is stored in proxy contract, improvement or bugfix can be done by just deploying new implementation contract.
 - When compared to Transparent proxy and Diamond proxy, UUPS is the most gas efficient proxy pattern for token owners.
-- Since upgrade method resides in the implementation contract, UUPS provides flexibility to remove upgradeability and remove all logical changes in future, forever.
+- Since upgrade method resides in the implementation contract, UUPS provides flexibility to remove upgradeability, preventing unexpected future change in the contract.

 ## Contract design